 - Do not walk alone in apparently deserted places (especially at night); wherever possible walk with a group.

-- Be on the look out for pickpockets and bag snatchers.
+- Be on the lookout for pickpockets and bag snatchers.

 - Do not carry more cash than required.

-- Do not wear your finest jewelry.
+- Do not wear your finest jewellery.

 - Wear a money belt that fits under your clothes.